 1. Help new hires familiarise themselves with the office layout through an office tour.
 Include details such as where the washrooms and pantries are located, and where to find the printers, scanners and fax machines.

 2. Use at least the first day as a full-day orientation for your new hire and try not to give them work immediately.
 Introduce them to your other employees and allow them the opportunity to blend in before starting work.

 3. Organise a welcome lunch for new hires or at least get their current teammates/department heads to take the new hires out for lunch.
 Set aside time for casual conversations and introductory meetings.
 4. After the first day, sometime during the first week, plan for a manager’s meeting.
 Use this to share helpful information such as management style, work expectations and cover important work processes.

 Read Also: Be My Buddy – Why Mentoring is Important

 The first few months

 1. Conduct a monthly check-in to ensure that the new hires are settled-in, comfortable and engaged.
-Communication is the key to keep them engaged and to spot any early discontentment.
-Always review and give thoughtful feedbacks to them.
+Communication is the key to keeping them engaged and spotting any early discontentment.
+Always review and give thoughtful feedback to them.